sylvester-henrique/dev-notes/typescript/README.md

 let legalAge: Age = 18;
 ```

-Use **Enums** when you need a runtime representation of your named constants, and when you might need to iterate over the enum values or perform reverse lookups (e.g., getting the name from a numeric value).
+- Use **Enums** when you need a runtime representation of your named constants, and when you might need to iterate over the enum values or perform reverse lookups (e.g., getting the name from a numeric value).

-Use **Literal Types** (with Unions) when you primarily need compile-time type safety for a fixed set of primitive values and want to avoid generating extra runtime code.
+- Use **Literal Types** (with Unions) when you primarily need compile-time type safety for a fixed set of primitive values and want to avoid generating extra runtime code.
 They are particularly effective for defining specific string or number values that a variable or function parameter can accept.

+TODO: better explain when to use which with examples

 # Type guards (typeof, instanceof, custom guards)

-### typeof
+## typeof

 Used to check the type of primitive types (string, number, boolean, symbol, bigint, undefined, function).
 Ex: